gobitfly/beaconchain/v2/frontend/components/bc/searchbar/readme.md

 ## Vocabulary

-In the rest of the documentation, we will use those definitions:
+In the rest of the documentation, we will use these definitions:

 - A component of _defined width_ is a component whose width does not collapse to `0px` or `min-width` when it has no content.
 So, for example, it has a `flex-grow` or `width` property set, or it is a cell in a grid and the width of its column is fixed in `px` or set to `auto` or `fr` with `grid-template-columns`.
 - A component of _undefined width_ is a component whose width collapses to `0px` or `min-width` when it has no content.